 - Bicyclists can wear earphones or headphones while riding but only as long as one of their ears is open to traffic at all times;

-- Although bicyclists are allowed to talk on their phone while riding, there is no excuse for distracted riding.
+- Although bicyclists are allowed to talk on their phones while riding, there is no excuse for distracted riding.